 - Telescope must be picked up from and returned to the Youth Services Desk at Blackstone Library

-- The telescope will circulate for three weeks
+- The telescope will circulate for two weeks

-- Fees will be assessed for damaged, lost, or stolen items, up to $220.
+- Fees will be assessed for damaged, lost, or stolen items.

 - Patrons must have a Connecticut library card with their account in good standing (i.e. not blocked by fines of $25.00 or more).